 Artificial intelligence (AI) plays a crucial part in drug discovery by aiding in the identification of fresh drug targets and hastening the development process by forecasting the way potential drugs will interact with biological systems.

-While analysing vast quantities of patient data, machine learning (ML) aids in identifying individuals who are at risk of developing specific conditions, like heart disease or diabetes, and enables early intervention to avoid the onset of the disease.
+While analyzing vast quantities of patient data, machine learning (ML) aids in identifying individuals who are at risk of developing specific conditions, like heart disease or diabetes, and enables early intervention to avoid the onset of the disease.

 Artificial intelligence (AI) also contributes to virtual assistants that assist doctors and nurses in administrative duties like arranging appointments, maintaining patient records, and issuing reminders to patients.